 The culmination of a student's hard work toward his/her PhD is the publication of their research.
 In addition to developing experimental and technical skills during the creation of research, a student needs to acquire the necessary literary skills to communicate results to others.
 The preparation of the proposal and dissertation is the vehicles through which these skills are demonstrated.
 It is also expected that these skills are developed through the publication of technical papers and communications.
 Adherence to a set of guidelines is necessary so that any research can not only be presented to others but so that it can also be critically reviewed.
 It is important that the student realize that adherence and consistency is important.
 The faculty of the Microsystems Engineering PhD program has developed a set of guidelines that students should follow as they prepare their dissertation manuscript.
-It is the prerogative of the student's advisor to further tailor these to suit a particular situation and it is the responsibility of the student to follow these requirements.
+It is the prerogative of the student to follow these requirements.
 The format of the dissertation should conform to the requirements for publication set forth by the Institute and the Microsystems Engineering PhD program.